Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 Stretching improves our overall form and expands our range of motion during daily tasks, allowing us to do exercises more precisely.
 We can activate more of our muscles, gaining muscle strength and increasing metabolism.

-Muscle stretching exercises are necessary as your muscles shorten with time if you don’t do full-body flexibility training.
-Life gets hampered daily by a lack of flexibility and limited range of motion.
-Stretching increases blood flow to muscles, also.
+Muscle stretching exercises are necessary, as your muscles shorten with time if you don’t do full-body flexibility training.
+A lack of flexibility and limited range of motion hampered daily life.
+Stretching also increases blood flow to muscles.Â

 Importance of Stretching in the Senior’s Life